-The course was offered for the first time in Fall 2014 in campus (session 001) and on line (session 201).
-It was taught by Dr. Philippidis on Tuesdays at 6:00-8:45 pm at USF's Patel Center and through the canvas system online.
+The course was offered for the first time in Fall 2014 on campus (session 001) and on line (session 201) and was designed and taught by Dr. Philippidis.
 The first roster consisted of 13 graduate students in class and 4 graduate students on line.

-The course focused on conventional renewable fuels from corn and sugarcane and advanced biofuels from cellulosic biomass and algae.
-Technology, economics, financing, policy, market penetration and prospects, regulatory, and sustainability aspects were presented and discussed.
+The course focuses on conventional renewable fuels from corn, sugarcane, and vegetable oils and advanced biofuels from cellulosic biomass and algae.
+Technology, economics, financing, policy, market, regulatory, and sustainability aspects are discussed in detail.